 MFA DEGREE ADMISSIONS

-MFA applicants must have a BFA degree or equivalent, evidenced by 75 undergraduate semester credits in the field of art.
+The MFA degree offers the following specializations: ceramics, drawing and painting, electronic arts, glass, fiber, print media (digital imaging, photography and printmaking) and sculpture.
+Applicants must designate the area to which they are applying.
+Applicants must have a BFA degree or equivalent, evidenced by 75 undergraduate semester credits in the field of art.
 This should include 12 credits of art history and a sound preparation in the studio specialization the student intends to pursue as designated on the application.

 • 20 examples of original work that illustrate abilities in an area of specialization, as well as potential for development within the scope of the department's facilities and personnel.

-Deficient or incomplete undergraduate preparation may result in additional course work beyond the 60 credits of the MFA degree, at the discretion of the student's Faculty Advisor and CRC.
+Deficient or incomplete undergraduate preparation may result in additional course work beyond the 60 credits of the MFA degree, at the discretion of the student's Faculty Adviser and the Graduate Chair.